Menu

 • RHEL/Fedora or SUSE/openSUSE: edit /etc/sysconfig/alloy

-2. Change the contents of the CONFIG_FILE environment variable to point at the new configuration file to use.
+2. Change the contents of the CONFIG_FILE environment variable to point at the new configuration file.

 3. Restart the Alloy service: